javaxcel/javaxcel-core/README.md

         .write(out, products);
 ```

-You can adjust all sheets with `ExcelWriteStrategy.AutoResizedColumns`, `ExcelWriteStrategy.HiddenExtraRows` and `ExcelWriteStrategyHiddenExtraColumns`.
+You can adjust all sheets with option `ExcelWriteStrategy.AutoResizedColumns`, `ExcelWriteStrategy.HiddenExtraRows` and `ExcelWriteStrategyHiddenExtraColumns`.

 <br>

-You can decorate the header with `ExcelWriteStrategy.HeaderStyles`
+You can decorate the header with option `ExcelWriteStrategy.HeaderStyles`

-and also decorate the body with `ExcelWriteStrategy.BodyStyles`.
+and also decorate the body with option `ExcelWriteStrategy.BodyStyles`.

 <br>